-They found that the body had no trouble adjusting to the ending of daylight saving time in the fall (when we gain an hour), but may never quite makes the adjustment to the change in the spring (when we lose an hour).
+They found that the body had no trouble adjusting to the ending of daylight saving time in the fall (when we gain an hour), but it never quite makes the adjustment to the change in the spring (when we lose an hour).

 2. The time change reduces the duration and 'efficiency' of sleep

 A 2006 study out of Finland monitored the sleep patterns of people for 10 days surrounding the transition to daylight saving time.
-They found that the resulting decrease in sleep by about one hour reduced a person’s sleep efficiency by 10 percent.
+They found that the resulting decrease in sleep by about one hour reduced a person’s sleep efficiency by 10%.
 The study concluded that the time change appears to compromise a person’s sleep by decreasing the number of hours he or she slept as well as overall sleep efficiency.

 3. It could result in more heart attacks

 Scientists looked at the data from patients in Michigan hospitals from 2010 to 2013.
-They found that on the Monday after daylight saving time went into effect, there were 25 percent more heart attacks than on a standard Monday.
+They found that on the Monday after daylight saving time went into effect, there were 25% more heart attacks than on a standard Monday.
 What’s really strange is, that didn’t make the total number of heart attacks for the month go up.
-Lead author, Dr. Amneet Sandhu, explained, “What's interesting is that the total number of heart attacks didn't change the week after daylight saving time.
+Lead author, Dr. Amneet Sandhu, explained, "What's interesting is that the total number of heart attacks didn't change the week after daylight saving time.
 But these events were much more frequent the Monday after the spring time change and then tapered off over the other days of the week.
-It may mean that people who are already vulnerable to heart disease may be at greater risk right after sudden time changes.”
+It may mean that people who are already vulnerable to heart disease may be at greater risk right after sudden time changes."